Skip to Content

 I had so much fun playing cards!!
 It was another highlight of the evening.

-At both places we went, we never had to worry about disposables.
+At both places, we never had to worry about disposables.
 Even the restaurant had cloth napkins!
 They really took everything into consideration when booking the event.

-We got back pretty late from the Speakeasy, but we hit up the rooftop bar at the hotel.
-Had time for another drink, and then we went to bed.
+We got back pretty late from the Speakeasy, but we hit up the rooftop bar at the hotel for another drink before heading to bed.

 woman and blackjack dealer posing with eco friendly party decorations.